Ykpern/Ykpern/README.md

 # 😊 About Me:
+👀 I’m interested in C# and Python, mostly backend development.
-I'm currently working on a accounting application using C#
+👨‍💻 I'm currently working on a accounting application using C#

 ## 🌐 Socials: